passportxyz/passport-docs/pages/building-with-passport/smart-contracts/overview.md

 ## Why isn't Passport onchain by default?

 Onchain Passports are entirely opt-in.
-Users can still use Passport XYZ without migrating your data onchain.
+Users can still use Human Passport without migrating your data onchain.

 While onchain Passports are in their infancy, the offchain Passport is useful as a single source.
 The offchain infrastructure is also perfectly sufficient for many use cases.